Group of adult friends standing together at sunset symbolising connection, friendship, and social life in a new city

 Modern urban life created a strange contradiction.
 People are surrounded by others constantly, yet emotionally disconnected from almost everyone around them.

 One reason is that adult life became heavily individualised.
 Work culture rewards independence.
 Productivity culture glorifies busyness.
 Social media encourages performance rather than genuine connection.
-Entire friendships often become passive digital observation instead of real interaction.
+Entire friendships often become passive digital observation instead of real interaction, making it easier for friends to cancel plans all the time without recognizing the long-term impact on the relationship.

 And many adults quietly become terrified of rejection.